 Regulatory compliance is non-negotiable in pharma, but it does not have to slow innovation.

-As drug portfolios evolve and new APIs, therapies, and delivery mechanisms emerge, procurement can help embed compliance
+As drug portfolios evolve and new APIs, therapies, and delivery mechanisms emerge, procurement can help embed compliance by design - from supplier selection to category strategy.

 Why it matters: Procurement-led foresight helps protect speed to market while maintaining regulatory integrity.